 No, the Dealer may not split in Blackjack.
 This is because all other Players win or lose based on the Dealer’s hand total at the end of a particular hand.
 If the Dealer were able to split, it would confuse which hand total the other players are supposed to use for the purposes of scoring.

-How much is the ace in Blackjack?
+How much is the Ace in Blackjack?

-In Blackjack, the ace can have two values depending on the strategy of the particular Player who has it in their hand.
-For example, an ace can either be worth 1 point, or 11 points, for the purposes of tallying a score relative to 21.
+In Blackjack, the Ace can have two values depending on the strategy of the particular Player who has it in their hand.
+For example, an Ace can either be worth 1 point, or 11 points, for the purposes of tallying a score relative to 21.

 An ace has its value changed when it is a Player’s chance to hit or stand.
 If the Player hits with an ace in their hand, they cannot bust as the value of their ace simply becomes one point, and they can continue to hit if they desire.
-An ace can also be high though, as an ace and a face card is an automatic victory due to the 21 total.
+An Ace can also be high, though, as an Ace and a face card is an automatic victory due to the 21 total.

 What happens if you tie in Blackjack?

-In order to protect their overall profit margin, casinos will employ several rules that slightly tip the rules in favor “of the house” or in the casino’s favor.
+To protect their overall profit margin, casinos will employ several rules that slightly tip the rules in favor “of the house” or in the casino’s favor.
 One such way to protect that carefully crafted statistical advantage is for the Dealer and Player to “Push” when there is a tie.

 What happens if you exceed 21?